Dental Hygienist and Assistant Jobs

 Salary, Benefits, and Opportunities for Advancement

-According to the US Bureau of Labor Statistics, dental hygienists earn a median hourly wage of $32.00, while dental assistants earn significantly less, at $15.57 per hour, as of May 2008.
+According to the US Bureau of Labor Statistics, dental hygienists earn a median annual wage of $72,910, while dental assistants earn significantly less, at $36,940 per year, as of 2016.